saitamasahil/Pixel-Launcher-Extended/README.md

 - Double-tap once on home screen.
 Grant superuser permissions and enjoy.

 ### Activating Developer Options In Launcher
-- Make sure you enabled developer options while flashing the launcher(or selected it while making in case of customize installer).
-- Now go to phone's setting>About phone>Build number & tap it 7-8 times.
+- Go to phone's setting>About phone>Build number & tap it 7-8 times.
 This will enable launcher's developer options along with rom's developer option.
-> Using PLE with developer options enabled may expose root in some banking apps in some custom roms.
-If you face this issue then don't enable developer options while flashing/building launcher.

-If your rom can't enable developer options even after enabling from module then tell ur rom maintainer to [use this commit](https://github.com/PixysOS/frameworks_base/commit/3ce7e0f5bffd90b0ec0cb6be44c01f5a73f70c13).

 ### Uninstallation
 - Simply uninstall module from Magisk.